markscanlonucd/ChatGPT-for-Digital-Forensics/README.md

 ChatGPT for Digital Forensic Investigation: The Good, The Bad, and The Unknown
 ===
+Accompanying repository of ChatGPT (GPT-4) interestions associated with the above paper to be published at the Digital Forensics Research Conference (DFRWS APAC), held in Singapore on 17-20 October 2023.

 Authors: Mark Scanlon, Frank Breitinger, Christopher Hargreaves, Jan-Niclas Hilgert, and John Sheppard

 ## Table of Contents
 * [Introduction](#Introduction)
 * [Paper Abstract](#Paper-Abstract)
 * [Topics](#Topics)